jkbrooks/eliza/docs/proposals/python-integration-strategy.md

 This dual ecosystem strategy provides multiple paths to success while respecting existing team preferences and development efforts.
 Rather than replacing current approaches, it expands ElizaOS's reach and capabilities through strategic ecosystem participation.

----

-*This proposal represents a strategic opportunity to enhance ElizaOS's capabilities while maintaining its core strengths.
-The phased approach ensures that investment scales with demonstrated success, providing a clear path to both immediate improvements and long-term competitive advantage.*